code16/formoj/README.md

 // screenshots

+I guess you can picture it like a small Google Form but with full control on it.

-Formoj takes care of the form storage and display, and allow an administrator to work with the answers: notifications, export in XLS format.
+Formoj takes care of the form storage and display, allows an administrator to manage forms (notifications, export answers in XLS format) and, of course, stores answers.

 Formoj is separated in 3 modules: